Matt Konop

 In early May 1945, Konop was made the commander of the 2nd Infantry Division advance party by Second Infantry Division Commanding Officer General Walter M. Robertson, who had learned of Konop's Czech lineage and ability to speak the language.
 Konop's advance force coincidentally liberated the same Czech villages where his grandparents had lived before they emigrated to America.
 During the liberation, news spread throughout the region that "one of our own" had returned to free the people from six years of occupation by Nazi Germany.

-Today, a bronze plaque of Konop is mounted on the Hruska building in the main square of Domažlice, in the Czech Republic, where he parked his jeep on May 4, 1945, and received a hero's welcome in the closing days of the war.
-In 2016, Konop was made an honorary citizen of the town of Domazlice.
+Today, a bronze plaque of Konop is mounted on the Hruška building in the main square of Domažlice in the Czech Republic, where he parked his jeep on May 4, 1945, and received a hero's welcome in the closing days of the war.
+In 2016, Konop was made an honorary citizen of the town of Domažlice.

 Early life

 Konop was born in Stangelville, Wisconsin, twenty miles southeast of Green Bay in Kewaunee County.
 His grandparents were peasants who had emigrated to Wisconsin in the late 1860s from the Chodsko region in southern Bohemia, in what is now the Czech Republic.
 They joined an enclave of other Czech immigrants amidst the patchwork of German, Belgian, Irish, and other Western Europeans who were transforming the old growth white pine forest of northeastern Wisconsin into dairy farms.
 Konop was raised speaking Czech on the family farm, the oldest of 11 children, and graduated in 1924 from Kewaunee High School.